2294 10th Ave West

 academic day.
 Every student has one block of time focused on langauge remediation every day in elementary school and every other day in middle and senior school.

 Assistive Technology: The school makes extensive use of technology, including having all students in grades 7-12 on iPads and keyboards, and all students in grades 1-6 work working daily at iPad, Mac and PC workstations

-Financial Support: The website refers to 'bursary assistance' from which 10-15% of the families receive aid.
+Financial Support: The school notes that the tuition is a 'Qualifying Medical Expense" for tax purposes.
+Also, the website refers to 'bursary assistance' from which 10-15% of the families receive aid.
 A third party reviews applications using 'needs based analysis' and can award to 50% of tuition.
-There is an ironically cruel $50 fee just to apply for financial help.
+There is a fee to apply for assistance.

 Based on information available at the school's website we have scored the school in six areas of importance to prospective parents and students.

 1) Given the limitations of information found on the school website, the scores

 may not accurately represent the school.
 Contact the school directly for more information.
 School administrators or informed

 parents and students are welcome to contact us with additional